Who We Are

 Today, we still focus on youth and we also include people of all ages.
 We currently have tens of thousands of staff (called “YWAMers”) from nearly every country, including places like Indonesia, Nepal, Mozambique, and Colombia.

 We have been making waves here in Japan since 1975, starting in Osaka.
 We have since expanded all over Japan.

 God is calling people from many countries to bring the Gospel of Jesus Christ to Japanese people and to raise up the Japanese people for His glory and honour and give them His gifts to spread the gospel in various ways.

 What We Do

 We believe everyone has the right to hear the good news about Jesus and our prayer is to see fellowships of believers worshipping and following Jesus in every nation, tribe and tongue.

 We use music, performing arts, sports, and Bible distribution to connect with people of all ages.
 YWAM also starts discipleship groups in places where there may be no church at all.

 Our introductory course, the Discipleship Training School (YWAM DTS), is offered in many nations and languages.
 It’s an intensive six months of growing more like Jesus and serving Him in the world.

-Through our training programs and YWAM’s YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
-Our courses focus on subjects like healthcare, the Bible, business development and biblical counseling.
+Through our training programs and YWAM’s University of the Nations we aim to equip Christians to grow in their relationship with God and to serve others.
+Our courses focus on subjects like healthcare, the Bible, business development and biblical counselling.

 YWAM’s mercy ministry teams follow Jesus’ example of compassion to those in need.
 We operate relief and development programs in over 100 countries, working among people living in desperate circumstances.